Glossary

 AI Prominence is Achtung.app's headline metric.
 Six components feed in: Citation Frequency (20%), Citation Breadth across providers (20%), Recommendation Strength (25%), Position Score (15%) reflecting how early the brand appears in the answer, Sentiment of mentions (10%), and Trend Momentum over recent weeks (10%).

 A score of 80 or above means Top-Promi (top-tier): the brand is cited reliably, on multiple AI providers, prominently and positively.
-Low scores are not a negative judgement by the AI — they simply mean the brand is not actively recommended out of the model, which is exactly the gap GEO is meant to close.
+Low scores are not a negative judgment by the AI — they simply mean the brand is not actively recommended by the model, which is exactly the gap GEO is meant to close.

 AI Prominence is derived from brand-free queries (see "Organic AI Visibility"), not from explicit brand mentions.